 Owners Sarah and John bought this former slate works with 45 acres of land in 2007 and have made it into a truly wonderful place to stay.
-Graig Wen sits in a peaceful spot above the Mawddach Estuary and below the second highest mountain in Wales, Cadair Idris.
+Graig Wen sits in a peaceful spot above the Mawddach Estuary and below one of the highest mountains in Wales, Cadair Idris.
 Besides the B&B there are some self-catering cottages and a campsite where you can bring your own tent, caravan or motorhome or rent a yurt (complete with a wood burner) in the wooded, rugged grounds.
 Below Graig Wen and running alongside the estuary is the scenic Mawddach Trail, a flat cycling and walking trail which stretches 9 miles from Dolgellau to Barmouth.

-The children had never stayed in a B&B before this trip.
+My kids (15 and 11 at the time) had never stayed in a B&B before this trip.
 In the car on the way there I tried to explain the concept of the B&B. I must have done a rubbish job because they became very anxious at the thought of staying in the home of strangers.

 The Slate Shed B&B

 When we arrived their nerves soon disappeared.
 Sarah showed us to our lovely, cosy rooms and I felt instantly at home.
 Each room had an eclectic mix of furniture ranging from pieces made of reclaimed wood to vintage mirrors to Welsh blankets.
 Our bathroom had a free-standing bath, power shower, gorgeous organic toiletries and white cotton waffle bathrobes.
 There were fresh flowers in a vase on the window sill and and a beautiful view of the Mawddach estuary from the window.